 If a pupil at your school has a parent or sibling with cancer

-When a child has a parent or sibling with cancer they are likely to experience complex emotions.
+When a child has a parent or sibling with cancer, they are likely to experience a range of emotions.

-It's important for the school staff to be aware of a cancer diagnosis within a family.
-It’s also important for them to be aware of any additional help and support needed for the children.
+It's important for school staff to be aware of a cancer diagnosis within a family.
+It’s also important for them to be aware of any additional help and support the child will need.

 The child may be questioned or teased about the illness in their family.
-If possible the young person's parent(s) or guardian(s) should try to talk to them about how to deal with their peers in these situations.
+If possible, the young person's parent(s) or guardian(s) should try to talk to them about how to deal with their peers in these situations.
 The child should know what information has been given to their classmates so they can try to consider the questions that may be asked.
 This will also help them build trust, and they should be told that they can talk to you.

-We have information and advice about talking to children when an adult has cancer, which covers questions children might ask and their potential reactions.
+We have information and advice about talking to children when an adult has cancer.
+This covers questions children might ask and their possible reactions.

 We also have information for young carers of people with cancer.